-Fatalities (per 100 milion miles) Accidents (per milion miles) Traffic congestion in Western Washington causes delays in the movement of goods and people.
+Traffic congestion in Western Washington causes delays in the movement of goods and people.
 Congestion produces economic and environmental costs.
-Part of a sound, multimodal transportation system includes alternatives to single-occupant vehicle traffic.
+A sound, multimodal transportation system includes alternatives to single-occupant vehicle traffic.
 The High Occupancy Vehicle (HOV) system is one component of an overall effort toward reducing congestion and delays.

 The consumer's annual costs to drive a vehicle have been calculated many ways.
 Direct costs (such as the price of a tank of gas) are fairly straightforward.
-One recent estimate of the average direct cost of owning and operating a personal automobile is 42.6 cents per mile.1 Estimates of indirect costs (such as the social costs of traffic accidents) are much more difficult to calculate.
-Regardless of the method of calculation, it is clear that alternatives to single-occupant vehicles-including HOV lane use, carpooling, bicycling, walking, and transit use-will help ease the personal and social costs of congestion.
+One recent estimate of the average direct cost of owning and operating a personal automobile is 42.6 cents per mile.
+Estimates of indirect costs (such as the social costs of traffic accidents) are much more difficult to calculate.
+Regardless of the method of calculation, it is clear that alternatives to single-occupant vehicles-including HOV lane use, carpooling, bicycling, walking, and transit use-can help ease the personal and social costs of congestion.